MicrosoftDocs/azure-devops-yaml-schema/task-reference/nuget-installer-v0.md

 :::moniker range="=azure-pipelines"

 <!-- :::editable-content name="description"::: -->
 Installs or restores missing NuGet packages.
-Use NuGetAuthenticate@0 task for latest capabilities.
+This task is deprecated; use [NuGetAuthenticate@0](./nuget-authenticate-v1.md).
 <!-- :::editable-content-end::: -->

 This task is deprecated.